 Just remember that orderliness isn’t the same as inflexibility.
 You can have a schedule as a tool, but don’t let it be your master.

-When your home is reasonably order, and daily chores are done, it will be easier to focus on the other things that need to be done.
+When your home is reasonably ordered, and daily chores are done, it will be easier to focus on the other things that need to be done.
 Also, your children will know what to expect each day, and will function better when there is a routine to guide them daily.

 Keep in mind that there is no “ideal” schedule for every family.
-The plans will vary from family to family, and even in your home it will vary as circumstances change.
+The plans will vary from family to family, and even in your home, it will vary as circumstances change.
 (New baby, new student, etc.)

-4. Out of Control Children
+2. Control Out of Control Children

-I mentioned this in my post 6 Causes of Frustration in Parenting, but I am going to mention it here again, because it is SO important!
+I mentioned this in my post 6 Causes of Frustration in Parenting, but I am going to mention it here again because it is SO important!